Tiramisu-Compiler/tiramisu/README.md

+## Overview
+Tiramisu is a compiler for expressing fast, portable and composable data parallel computations.
+The user can express algorithms using a simple C++ API to automatically generate highly optimized code.
+Tiramisu can be used in areas such as linear and tensor algebra, deep learning, image processing, stencil computations and machine learning.
+Supported backends include: multicore X86, ARM CPUs, Nvidia GPUs, Xilinx FPGA, distributed machines (MPI), and adding new architectures is easy.

 ## Building Tiramisu

 This section provides a short description of how to build Tiramisu.
 A more detailed description is provided in [INSTALL](INSTALL.md).
 The installation instructions below have been tested on Linux Ubuntu (14.04) and MacOS (10.12) but should work on other Linux and MacOS versions.